Heavily-armed criminal group ties hostages to getaway cars after laying siege to Brazilian city

 The feeling was one of “helplessness,” Mayor Dilador Borges told Rádio CBN.
 It was a “night of terror.”

-Little information has been released on the three people who were killed.
-Local media reported they were two residents and one member of the criminal group.
+Little information has been released about the three people who were killed.
+Local media outlets reported that they were two residents and one member of the criminal group.
 The hostages were reportedly released after the group escaped.

-The siege was the latest in a string of nighttime assaults on midsized Brazilian cities that criminologists have called increasingly common.
-The attacks are often elaborate bank heists: intricately-planned, well-choreographed and executed by well-financed criminal groups who come equipped with the weaponry and gadgetry of war.
+The siege was the latest in a string of nighttime assaults on midsize Brazilian cities that criminologists have called increasingly common.
+The attacks are often elaborate bank heists: intricately-planned, well-choreographed and executed by well-financed criminal groups equipped with the weaponry and gadgetry of war.

 The group flew a drone over Araçatuba during the Monday morning raid, according to local reports, to track movements throughout the city.
-People who were still out in the city square were captured and taken as hostages.
+People who were still out in the city square were taken as hostages.
 The group set fire to a large vehicle to block police from following them.
 Residents reported the group left behind explosive devises strewn throughout the city.

 “I’m in tears and desperate,” one person in Araçatuba wrote on Twitter.
 “Help, Lord, protect the people here.
 My God, it looks like a movie scene what is happening here.”